anas-asimi/anas-asimi/README.md

 <h1 align="center">Hi 👋, I'm anas asimi</h1>
 <h4 align="center" style="color:#FF6969">A passionate frontend developer from Morroco</h4>
 <br>
-<p>Here is my journey from the beginning, you can find my projects and training sites, I love to document all this here, I started in March 2022 and now I have HTML, CSS and JavaScript, and my journey <span style="color:#FF6969">continue</span>
+<p>Here is my journey from the beginning, you can find my projects and training sites, I love to document all this here, I started in March 2022 and now I have HTML, CSS and JavaScript, and my journey <span style= "color:#FF6969">continue</span>
 </p>
 <br />
 <!-- About me -->